Ministry of Defence Police: History

 The Ministry of Defence Police was formed in 1971 by the merger of three civil constabularies, the Air Force Department Constabulary (previously under the control of the Air Ministry), the Army Department Constabulary (previously under the control of the War Office), and the Admiralty Constabulary (previously under the control of the Admiralty).

 These earlier constabularies were formed as a result of the Special Constables Act 1923, although their histories can be traced back much further as watchmen.
 Their powers came from different legislative sources.
 In 1984, the House of Commons Defence Select Committee recognised the difficulties under which the Ministry of Defence Police were operating; the committee's recommendations led to the passing of the Ministry of Defence Police Act 1987.

 During the period 2004–2013 the MDP was part of the wider Ministry of Defence Police and Guarding Agency (MDPGA) together with the civilian uniformed Ministry of Defence Guard Service (MGS).
 As a result of cuts made to the UK defence budget, arising from the Strategic Defence and Security Review of 2010, the MDPGA was disbanded on 1 April 2013.
 The MDP returned to standalone police force status.
 The MGS was cut heavily and became part of the new Defence Infrastructure Organisation.

 Function

-The Ministry of Defence's (MoD) requirement of the MDP is expressed in six core capabilities:
+The Ministry of Defence's (MoD) requirement of the MDP is expressed in 3 Strategic Objectives: